autonomousapps/autonomousapps/README.md

 high-quality, ultimately leading to more satisfied customers.

-I have 12 years' experience maintaining Gradle builds at companies all around the world, for teams ranging in size from 3 to over 1000, for projects with a single module to projects of over 7000 modules, and for the JVM and Android ecosystems.
+I have 12 years' experience maintaining Gradle builds at companies all around the world, for teams ranging in size from 3 to over 1000, for projects with a single module to projects of over 7000 modules, and for the Android, JVM, and Kotlin Multiplatform ecosystems.
 I have experience with Java, Kotlin, Groovy, and more.

 I am also a [Gradle Fellow](https://gradle.org/fellowship/).